Identityofsine/CS319Journal/readme.md

 > How did you interpret the user’s needs and implement them into your system design?
 Why is it so important to consider the user’s needs when designing?

 I interpreted the user's needs by researching and thinking about who the user is and what they would want to do with the system.
 I then designed the system to meet those needs.
 It is important to consider the user's needs when designing because the system is designed to be used by the user, and if the system does not meet the user's needs, then the system is not useful.
-This is usually the falling point of many systems, they are designed without the user in mind, and thus are disfunctional, fustrating, and not used.
+This is usually the falling point of many systems, they are designed without the user in mind, and thus are dysfunctional, frustrating, and not used.

+## Approaches

+> How do you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a system?

+I approach designing software now by first understanding the purpose and needs of the system.
+In the future, and even now, I get to know the user and who the software is intended to serve.
+How many sub-systems are present and how many actors are expected.
+I then design the system using UML diagrams, I would start with just a class diagram and then work around that.